akisonlyforu/design-patterns/src/creational/factory/Readme.md

 - **Concrete Products** - Specific implementations of the interface
 - **Factory Class** - Contains the creation logic

+The pattern relies on inheritance and polymorphism.
+All concrete products inherit from a common interface or abstract class, allowing the factory to return different implementations through the same interface type.

 ## Benefits

 - **Loose Coupling** - Client code doesn't depend on concrete classes